Alka Nupur: Career

 She made more guest and side appearances in films like Zakhmi Sher, and also starred as Chitkari in Pataal Bhairavi.

 In 1988, she starred in a major role as Amina Bai in Mohabbat Ke Dushman.

-She had starred as another main role in Chintamani Surdas.
+She had produced & directed and starred in the main role of Chintamani the court dancer in Chintamani Surdas.

-In the final years of her career, she was cast in Jaadugar, and appeared in Mil Gayee Manzil Mujhe as Sonia, which was her last film before she retired from the film industry.
+In the final years of her Bollywood career, she was cast in Jaadugar, and appeared in Mil Gayee Manzil Mujhe as Sonia, which was her last film before she retired from the film industry in the 1990s to pursue teaching and research initiatives in Kathak Classical Dance school in Gurgaon.

-Her major association was with music director, lyricist and singer Ravindra Jain.
-Both of them belonged to the same city.
-Together they did 6 films:- Brajbhoomi, Mr. X, Mhara Peehar Sasra, Harishchandra Shaibya, Jai Karoli Maa and Chintamani Surdas.
+Her major professional association was with the music director, lyricist and singer Ravindra Jain.
+Both of them belonged to same Home Town Aligarh.
+Together they did 6 films:- Brijbhoomi, Mr. X, Mhara Peehar Sasra, Harishchandra Shaibya.
+And in Jai Karauli Maa & Chintamani Surdas, also as a Producer & Director debut.

-Presently, she is married to Banwari Lal Varshney and runs Noopur Centre of Performing Arts in Gurgaon which is affiliated to IGNOU where CPABN(Certificate of Performing Arts-Bharatnatyam) and CPAKT(Certificate of Performing Arts-Kathak) courses are taught.
+Presently, she is married to Mr.Behl and runs Noopur Centre of Performing Arts in Gurgaon which is affiliated to IGNOU where CPABN(Certificate of Performing Arts-Bharatnatyam) and CPAKT(Certificate of Performing Arts-Kathak) courses are taught.
 She lives in Delhi.
 She was awarded 'Braj Ratn' award in 2016.